Hertz orders 100,000 Model 3 electric vehicles from Tesla - NewsBreak

 No price was given for the order, but it is likely around $4 billion because each Model 3 has a base price of around $40,000.
 The deal ranks at the top of the list of electric vehicle orders by a single company.
 In 2019, Amazon ordered 100,000 electric delivery vans from Rivian, a startup manufacturer of electric van, pickup trucks and SUVs.
 Amazon is an investor in Rivian.

-Shares of Tesla rose nearly 6% to a record of $961.16 shortly after Monday’s opening bell.24 people involved in 15-vehicle crash in Central Florida, troopers say
+Shares of Tesla rose nearly 6% to a record of $961.16 shortly after Monday’s opening bell.

 In his interview with the AP, Fields made clear his belief that electric vehicles are increasingly moving into the mainstream and that Hertz intends to be a leading provider of EVs to rental customers.
 He pointed to surveys showing that over the past five years, consumer interest in electric vehicles has grown dramatically.